mahynski/finchnmr/README.md

 Documentation is hosted at [https://finchnmr.readthedocs.io/](https://finchnmr.readthedocs.io/) via [readthedocs](https://about.readthedocs.com/).

-The logo was generated using Google Gemini with the prompt "Design a logo involving a finch and NMR" on Nov.
+The logo was generated using Google Gemini (Imagen 3) with the prompt "Design a logo involving a finch and NMR" on Nov.
 9, 2024.

 License Information
 ===